stclib/STC/README.md

 The map is using open hashing with a novel probing strategy (fibonacci sequence), which is as efficient as quadratic probing, but has none of its limitations (max half full table, and prime number table length only requirements).

-The library has a very intuitive and straight forward API, and as mentioned is fully type safe.
+The library has an intuitive and straight forward API, and is fully type safe.
 It uses "overloadable macros", to simplify usage.

 Usage
 -----